-Culum has worked with a wide variety of model organisms including salmoniids, sticklebacks, rainbowfish, guppies and sharks.
+Culum has worked with a wide variety of model organisms including salmoniids, sticklebacks, rainbowfish, guppies, sharks and rays.
 Much of his PhD research at the University of Queensland (2000) and post docs at Cambridge University focused on predator recognition and the social behaviour of fishes with a particular emphasis on social learning.
-His two reviews of social learning in fishes have been cited over 300 times each.
+His two reviews of social learning in fishes have been cited over 400 times each.
 Culum has applied his knowledge of fish cognition to enhancing the post-release survival of hatchery-reared fish (life-skills training).
-His review of this topic has been cited 250 times and life-skills training is now common practice in hatcheries world-wide.
+His review of this topic has been cited 400 times and life-skills training is now common practice in hatcheries world-wide.

 Culum was the guest editor of a special issue on learning and memory in fishes